-Here is the Autumn Menu which you can download, below.
+Here is the current Autumn / Winter Menu which you can also download below.

 All pupils in Year Reception, Year One and Year Two are entitled to “Universal Free School Meals”

 In order to qualify you MUST complete the “Free School Meals Application Form” and give this to the receptionist at the school office or return by email to:

 Parents of pupils entitled to Free School Meals in Years 3, 4, 5 and 6 are also required to complete the same form, tick the relevant boxes and provide the evidence as described on the back of the form.

 10 Top Tips for Healthy Lunchboxes

 - Make Sandwiches with thickly sliced bread or choose roll or mini pitta breads.

 - Go for wholegrain or wholemeal where you can.

 - Cut down on the amount of butter, margarine or mayonnaise you use.